 Although there are important safety laws and tips to follow for children bicyclists and pedestrians, motorists must pay special attention when driving around them.

 - Always walk on the sidewalk if there is one.
 If no sidewalks are present, walk against the direction of traffic so that you can see oncoming vehicles.

-- Always cross the roadway where pedestrians are expected, at corners or in crosswalks.
-Cross where pedestrians are expected.
-Always watch for traffic when crossing the street.
+- Cross the roadway where pedestrians are expected, at corners or in crosswalks, and watch for traffic when crossing the street.

 - Never enter the street from between parked cars.
 If crossing mid-block cannot be avoided, pedestrians must yield right of way to vehicles on the roadway.

 - Be seen.
 Wear bright, reflective colors on clothes, shoes, hats and wristbands.
 Carry a flashlight when walking at night.

 - Follow pedestrian signs and signals.
 Pedestrians should yield right of way to vehicles if the crosswalk signal is red or “Don’t Walk.”